“Is it true,” asked my Russian cabin mate on the 22-hour train ride from Volgograd to Kazan, “that Americans believe they won the war?“

 There were more soldiers than guns.
-Soldiers were either handed a weapon or bullets.
-Once the soldier with a gun was wounded or killed, the soldier without bullets picked up the gun and shot.
+Soldiers were either handed a weapon or bullets (not both).
+Once the soldier with a gun was wounded or killed, the soldier with bullets picked up the gun and shot.

 A soldier’s life expectancy in Stalingrad was less than 24 hours.

 How would you fight knowing you will never see the sunrise or set again?